 Spire.Office Knowledgebase Page 24 | E-iceblue

-To get started with converting between Excel and CSV files in a React application, you can either download Spire.XLS for JavaScript from our website or install it via npm with the following command:
+To get started with converting HTML to PDF in a React application, you can either download Spire.Doc for JavaScript from our website or install it via npm with the following command:

-Convert Excel to CSV with JavaScript in React
+Convert an HTML File to PDF with JavaScript

-• Load the Excel file using the Workbook.LoadFromFile() function.
+• Load the HTML file into the Document instance using the Document.LoadFromFile() method.

 • JavaScript